Pen tools

 Connecting shapes

-Like the Freehand tool, the Polygon tool supports snapping.
-Release near an existing endpoint to connect shapes, or near your starting point to close the polygon.
+Like the Freehand tool, the Line tool supports snapping.
+Release near an existing endpoint to connect shapes, or near your starting point to close the Line.

 Brush tool